belgif/rest-guide-validator/readme.md

 You could also right-click on an openapi or swagger file and open with: 'Validate OpenApi according to Belgif guidelines'

-In some cases you'll have to set this up manually by selecting 'Choose another app' -> 'Choose an app on your PC' -> navigate to belgif-rest-guide-validator folder in Program Files -> 'right-click-and-validate.exe'
+In some cases you'll have to set this up manually by selecting 'Choose another app' -> 'Choose an app on your PC' -> navigate to belgif-rest-guide-validator folder in Program Files -> 'launch-belgif-rest-guide-validator.exe'

 ## Building